unitedastronomer/AppleBCM57XXEthernet/README.md

 |device-id|B4160000|Data|
 |built-in|01|Data|

 #### Cosmetic / Optional
 If you are using the patch and device property injection, it will show a model name of `57765` in system report - this is because of device-id spoofing.
-Follow the guide in the applelife.ru link to rename the model name in sysreport.
-Also, Hackintool does not base the `model` name from the IOReg, but from its own lists of data.
+If you don't like that, just keep using FakePCIID kexts.

 Credits:
 - **[Sunki](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-4#post-564218)** for the patching method.